Gego: Early life

-In 1987, Professor Frithjof Trapp of the University of Hamburg led an investigation called "Exile and Emigration of Hamburg Jews", which he hoped would explain the lives of these Jews.
-Gego was one of the people who he hoped to investigate.
-After several letters to her home, Gego finally agreed to respond but the letter was never mailed and instead stayed in her collection of notes.
-In her testimony, "Reflection on my origins and encounters in life", Gego describes how her family identified with German society.
+In 1987, Professor Frithjof Trapp of the University of Hamburg led an investigation called "Exile and Emigration of Hamburg Jews," which he hoped would explain the lives of these Jews.
+Gego was one person whom he hoped to investigate.
+After several letters to her home, she finally agreed to respond but the letter was never mailed and instead stayed in her collection of notes.
+In her testimony, "Reflection on my origins and encounters in life," Gego described how her family identified with German society.
 She described, in detail, her education history and her departure from Germany.

 Importance of education

-After moving to Caracas, Venezuela, she taught at the College of Architecture and City Planning at the Central University of Venezuela between 1958 and 1967.
-Additionally, between 1964 and 1977, she taught at the Neumann Institute of Design in Caracas, an institution where many other renowned artists, such as Harry Abend, her fellow European-born artist, also taught.
-She taught "Bidimensional and Three-Dimensional Form" and "Spatial Solutions" and published two articles between 1971 and 1977.
+After moving to Caracas, Venezuela, Gego taught at the College of Architecture and City Planning at the Central University of Venezuela between 1958 and 1967.
+Additionally, between 1964 and 1977, she taught at the Neumann Institute of Design, an institution where many other well-known artists, such as Harry Abend, a fellow European-born artist, also taught.
+Gego taught "Bidimensional and Three-Dimensional Form" and "Spatial Solutions" and published two articles between 1971 and 1977.

-In 1947, the Venezuelan president was overthrown by a military coup.
-Gego knew that, after a time of crisis, students are the members of society that are the most influential.
+In 1948, Venezuelan president Rómulo Gallegos was overthrown by a military coup.
+Gego knew that, after a time of crisis, students become the members of society that are the most influential.
 Included in her Sabiduras, a folder of her informal writings discovered upon her death, there is a letter addressed to her colleagues explaining the criteria that would be beneficial to the students of Venezuela.
-In it, she explains that only through experience can artists, and architects in particular, learn their medium.
-Images and theories about architecture would not further their artistic training.
-Her views were fueled by her belief that students were taught with too much emphasis on rationality and were becoming "ignorant of imagination".
+In it, she explains that only through experience can artists, and architects in particular, learn their medium: Images and theories about architecture would not further their artistic training.
+Her views were fueled by her belief that students were taught with too much emphasis on rationality and were becoming "ignorant of imagination."

 Career

 Background

-Arriving in Venezuela during an economic boom, Gego was surrounded by artists who were enjoying a great deal of success.
+Arriving in Venezuela during an economic boom, Gego was surrounded by artists enjoying a great deal of success.
 Modernism was the artistic fad sweeping through Latin America and artists in Venezuela participated enthusiastically.
 Modernism was a political tool as well.
-Latin American governments were trying to catch up to the advancements of the United States during the Post World War II era and Venezuela thought by encouraging the modern art movement, which incorporated ideas of the industry, science, and architecture, the country would be seen as progressive.
+Latin American governments were trying to catch up to the advancements of the United States during the post―World War II era, and Venezuela thought by encouraging the modern art movement, which incorporated ideas of the industry, science, and architecture, the country would be seen as progressive.

-She made her first sculpture in 1957.
+Gego made her first sculpture in 1957.
 She was aware of the modern movement when she came to Caracas, but she did not want to simply co-opt the ideas of Kinetic Art, Constructivism or Geometric Abstraction.
 Instead, Gego wanted to create a style of her own because she was able to use so many aspects of her life in her art—for example, her German heritage.
-In the end, Gego saw that these new projects labeled desarrollista (developmentalist movement) were pleasing the elite and government, but she wanted an art that would relate to the local community of Venezuela.
+In the end, she saw that these new projects labeled desarrollista (developmentalist movement) were pleasing the elite and members of government, but she wanted an art that would relate to the local community of Venezuela.